 During the reporting period, several of our entities undertook initiatives to reduce carbon emissions, from purchasing green electricity to installing LED lighting and using hybrid vehicles.
-For example, since October, electricity supplied to Cape is generated using 100% renewable sources - wind, water and sun, which will save around 3.8 tonnes of CO2e.
+For example, seven out of eighteen UK subsidiaries used a combined 532,599 kWh of renewable energy in 2021.